 By mid-century, the majority of the US population will be made up of minorities, predominantly Latinos.
-To better prepare students to work with this diverse population, Boston College School of Social Work established a Latino Leadership Initiative (LLI) program within the MSW program.
+To better prepare students to work with this diverse population, Boston College School of Social Work established a Latino Leadership Initiative within the MSW program.

 The LLI bolsters students' linguistic and cultural competencies to work with Latino communities in the U.S. and abroad.
 A set of foundation and method courses will be taught in Spanish.

 Associate Professor Rocío Calvo, a native of Spain who worked in Latin America prior to joining Boston College School of Social Work, believes that adding a second language to the portfolio of graduating students deepens empathy and expands imagination, both core principles of a Jesuit education.